Wellness Alaska

 **Stress in America, 2025: a crisis of connection.
 American Psychological Association

 All can contribute to chronic physical, mental, and social deficits!
-Insulin resistance and chronic stress are discussed several places on this website, but specifically under Insulin and Metabolic Disease.
+The unifying factors of Insulin resistance, inflammation, and chronic stress are discussed several places on this website, but specifically under Insulin and Metabolic Disease.

-So, the above-noted “colossus” — which involves our “health care”, how we use our time, spend money, and acquire sustenance — is often utterly disconnected from wellness!
-Perhaps, we should expect that.
 After all, motivating you and I towards repeat sales (customers) is how they measure their own success.
-Moreover, the transformative commitment by a patient to reverse their disease is quite uncommon.
+Moreover, the transformative commitment by a patient to reverse their disease is quite uncommon and — perversely — NOT being supported by our disease-care system.
 Our amazing high-tech health system may, indeed, save one’s life, short term.
 But when will the prescriptions and “treatment” end?
 The answer, too frequently, is when you die — and that is certainly not the doctor’s fault.

-Our hard-working and deeply compassionate health professions toil within a system that simply is not engineered for reversal and remission.
-Generations of U.S. physicians were poorly trained in human nutrition, stress-management, helping people get moving, and we’ve only begun to understand the body’s sleep requirement (probably more than you think).
-For about a century (or more) medical schools and the American Medical Association, viewed these as subservient side-gigs — mostly unrelated to patient health, measurable outcomes, or the bottom line.
+Our deeply compassionate health professions toil within a system that is not engineered for reversal and remission.
+For instance, generations of U.S. physicians were poorly trained in human nutrition, stress-management, helping people get moving, and we’ve only begun to understand the high cost of insufficient sleep.
+For about one century medical schools and the American Medical Association, viewed these as subservient side-gigs — mostly unrelated to patient health, measurable outcomes, or the bottom line.
+Does that make sense?

 For a short primer on how lifestyle modification and an optimal “treatment” diet can help REVERSE a deadly disease conditions, including coronary artery disease and type-2 diabetes, look for “Reversal” under the jump-links on the page Fats, Oils and Health (under the Food and Health menu).
 To be clear, health and disease reversal are by no means solely about food.
 Many Americans are chronically sleep deprived, spend large segments of their day seated or standing fairly motionless — not what the human body was designed to do.
 These conspire with our complex stressors to produce life-shortening disease.